 We are exposed to credit risk in the event of non-performance by the counterparties of our interest rate derivative contracts.
 In order to mitigate the credit risk, we enter into derivative transactions with counterparties, usually well-established banks, which have reliable credit ratings.
 The possibility of a counterparty contractual non-performance event to materialize is considered remote and hence, the credit risk is considered minimal.

-Our variable rate borrowings as of December 31, 2021, net of the amount subject to interest rate swap agreements, amounted to \$1,262.3 million compared to \$1,045.5 million as of December 31, 2020 and bear interest at LIBOR plus a margin.
+Our variable rate borrowings as of December 31, 2022 amounted to \$1,120.9 million compared to \$1,262.3 million as of December 31, 2021 and bear interest at LIBOR/SOFR plus a margin.

 Interest Rate Swap Agreements